Same-sex marriages (SSMs) & civil unions in Hawaii

 "I appreciate everything that people have done in the past with regards to civil unions,.
 I wasn’t necessarily standing beside them, but I was definitely supporting them and I still am.
 I don’t want to seem ungrateful for their efforts."
 2

 Gary Bradley had joined the case as a co-plaintiff.
-He is an American citizen who would like to marry his foreign national partner in order to change the latter's immigration status.
+He is an American citizen who wants to marry his partner who is a foreign national.
+Marriage would profoundly alter his partner's immigration status.

 U.S. District Court Judge Alan C. Kay ruled that the due process and equal protection rights guaranteed by the 14th Amendment to the U.S. Constitution do not apply in the case of same-sex couples.
 He ruled in favor of the defendant Hawaii Health Director Loretta Fuddy, and the intervener Hawaii Family Forum (HFF), a conservative Christian group opposed to same-sex marriage for religious reasons.